MarcoFernandez14/Credit_Risk_Analysis/README.md

 ## Overview
 A lending service company wants to use machine learning to predict credit risk in order to provide a quicker and more reliable lending experience.
 This company is also interested in the accurate identification of good candidates for loans.
 The analysis performed utilizes several machine learning models and techniques such as re-sampling and boosting.
-The models performance is evaluated to see how accurate the predictions are.
+The models' performance is evaluated to see how accurate the predictions are.

 ## Results